oasis-tcs/openc2-jadn/jadn-v2.0.md

 or changing the unit scaling of a physical value:
 ```
 Amount = Integer /d2    // Integer 152 represents an application value of 1.52,
-                        // changing units of currency in USD to cents.
+                        // changing currency unit from US dollars to cents
 ```

 The IEEE 754 floating point number keywords `/f#` indicate the significand and exponent ranges of logical